 Pros:

 • Safe experimentation: Try something risky.
-If it breaks, rollback.
+If it breaks, roll back.
 Zero consequences.

 Cons: